Volvo Trucks and Mack Trucks use sensor data and SAS® AI solutions to minimize unplanned downtime

 By using learning and automation capabilities that are integral to artificial intelligence, both companies’ analytically driven services will keep pace with the changing needs of their customers, keeping them happy for a long time to come.

-“Machine learning is an area we’re putting a lot of emphasis on right now, using the SAS Platform,” Deedy says.
+“Machine learning is an area we’re putting a lot of emphasis on right now, using SAS,” Deedy says.
 “We are uncovering hidden insights in our data and merging that with the truck knowledge from our engineering group.
 Together we are in a much better situation to understand exactly what the data is telling us.
 The future is extremely exciting, and the sky’s the limit.”

 Les résultats présentés dans cet article sont spécifiques à des situations, problématiques métiers et données particulières, et aux environnements informatiques décrits.
 L'expérience de chaque client SAS est unique et dépend de variables commerciales et techniques propres, de ce fait les déclarations ci-dessus doivent être considérées dans un contexte.
 Les gains, résultats et performances peuvent varier selon les configurations et conditions de chaque client.
 SAS ne garantit ni ne déclare que chaque client obtiendra des résultats similaires.
 Les seules garanties relatives aux produits et services de SAS sont celles qui sont expressément stipulées dans les garanties contractuelles figurant dans l’accord écrit conclu avec SAS pour ces produits et services.
 Aucune information contenue dans le présent document ne peut être interprétée comme constituant une garantie supplémentaire.
 Les clients ont partagé leurs succès avec SAS dans le cadre d’un accord contractuel ou à la suite de la mise en œuvre réussie du progiciel SAS.
 Les noms de marques et de produits sont des marques déposées de leurs sociétés respectives.